Nawazesh Uddin

-Nawazesh Uddin (24 July 1945 – 23 September 1981) was a Bangladeshi army officer who was executed for his alleged involvement in the assassination of Ziaur Rahman.
+Nawazesh Uddin (24 July 1945 – 23 September 1981) was a Bangladeshi army officer who was executed for his involvement in the assassination of Ziaur Rahman.

 Career

 Bangladesh Liberation War

-In 1959, Nawazesh joined the Pakistan Army as a student apprentice and was commissioned in the 22nd Baluch Regiment in Sialkot, Punjab in 1966.
+In 1959, Nawazesh joined the Pakistan Army as a student apprentice and was commissioned in the 22nd Baluch Regiment in Sialkot, Punjab, in 1966.
 He was a captain and was stationed in Rangpur when the 1971 Bangladesh Liberation War began.
 On 24 April 1971, the prime minister of the government in exile, Tajuddin Ahmed, stated that Nawazesh and his troops revolted against Pakistan.

 During the liberation war, Nawazesh was a sub-sector commander in sector 6, in Sahebganj.

 7 November 1975 Coup

-On 3 November 1975, General Khaled Mosharraf, Lt.
-Colonel A.T.M.
-Haider and Colonel Nazmul Huda ousted the Mostaq Ahmed regime and placed Ziaur Rahman under house arrest.
+On 3 November 1975, General Khaled Mosharraf, Lieutenant Colonel A.T.M.
+Haider, and Colonel Nazmul Huda ousted the Mostaq Ahmed regime and placed Ziaur Rahman under house arrest.
 Before Zia was arrested, he called Lt.
 Colonel (retired) Abu Taher and urged him to do something.
-In response, Taher and his clandestine group within the army, the Biplobi Shainik Sangstha launched the 7 November coup to free Zia from imprisonment.
+In response, Taher and his clandestine group within the army, the Biplobi Shainik Sangstha, launched the 7 November coup to free Zia from imprisonment.

 At the time, Nawazesh was the commanding officer of the 10 Bengal Regiment.
 He received a phone call from Zia, who instructed Nawazesh to ensure the safety of Khaled Mosharraf and his companions.
 Nawazesh climbed on top of a jeep and ordered his troops not to harm Khaled Mosharraf.
 However, his troops were defiant and threatened to kill him if he tried to stop them.

 Fearing for his life, Nawazesh did nothing to stop Captain Jalil and Captain Asad, who ordered their troops to kill Khaled Mosharraf, A.T.M.
-Haider and Nazmul Huda.
-After these officers were killed, Nawazesh informed Zia of the incident, stating "I am sorry sir, situation got out of hand".
+Haider, and Nazmul Huda.
+After these officers were killed, Nawazesh informed Zia of the incident, stating, "I am sorry sir, situation got out of hand".

 Zia asked Nawazesh to preserve the bodies of Khaled Mosharraf, A.T.M.
-Haider and Nazmul Huda.
+Haider, and Nazmul Huda.

 Death

 Following the assassination of Ziaur Rahman on 30 May 1981, a number of army officers were arrested for their alleged involvement, including Nawazesh.
 While he was detained, Nawazesh was tortured.
-He was court martialled and executed on 23 September 1981 in Comilla Prison.
+He was court-martialed and executed on 23 September 1981 in Comilla Prison.
 In his last letter to his wife, he wrote: